 To configure the system to monitor a business process, on the Business Events (SM302050) form, you define a business event that relates to this business process and that causes the system to perform an action or multiple actions in the system.
 The business event is a data change or a set of conditions checked for on a schedule.
-For details on the business events, see Business Events Related to Data Changes and Business Events Monitored on a Schedule.
+For details on the business events, see Business Events: Data Change Processing and Business Events: Scheduled Event Processing.